 The Alliance of Young Democrats (Hungarian acronym: Fidesz) was founded in Budapest during the early stages of Hungary’s transition from communism to democracy on March 30, 1988.
 Thirty-seven people, mostly students from the Loránd Eötvös University Department of Law and Political Sciences in Budapest, signed Fidesz’s founding declaration.
 Five of these signatories—Viktor Orbán, László Kövér, Tamás Deutsch, József Szájer and Zsolt Németh—currently hold senior government or parliamentary office.
 Prominent pro-Fidesz journalist and main organizer of the pro-government Peace March demonstrations, Zsolt Bayer, is also a founding member of the party.

-The party contested the first three post-communist general elections independently and the last four in electoral alliance with other parties—the Hungarian Democratic Forum (MDF) in 2002 and the Christian Democratic People’s Party (KDNP) in 2006, 2010 and 2014.
+The party contested the first three post-communist general elections independently and the last five in electoral alliance with other parties—the Hungarian Democratic Forum (MDF) in 2002 and the Christian Democratic People’s Party (KDNP) in 2006, 2010, 2014 and 2018.